appsmithorg/appsmith-docs/website/docs/packages/how-to-guides/use-query-inside-js-module.md

 {{JSModule1_1.myFun1.data}}
 ```

-With this, a new column displays the formatted data in the new format.
+With this, when the product stock drops below 10, an alert is shown in both the app and the package.

 </dd>